 Neutrino Properties: neutrino masses and hierarchy, mixing angles, CP violation phase

-Beyond the Standard Model Physics: light sterile neutrinos, non-standard neutrino interactions, sub-GeV dark matter
+Beyond the Standard Model Physics: sub-GeV dark matter, sterile neutrinos, non-standard neutrino interactions

-I am currently also serving as an Early Career representative for the Neutrino Physics Frontier in the ongoing Snowmass 2021 process.
+I am currently also serving as an Early Career representative for the Neutrino Physics Frontier in the ongoing Snowmass 2021 process that lays out scientific vision for the future of particle physics in the US and its international partners.
 See Symmetry Magazine article: Defining the next decade of US particle physics.

-Experimental Collaborations: I am currently part of the SBND Experiment at Fermilab, Coherent CAPTAIN-Mills Experiment at the Los Alamos National Laboratory, and E12-14-012 Experiment at Hall A of Jefferson Lab.
-Previously, I was a collaborator of the MicroBooNE Experiment at Fermilab, protoDUNE Experiment at CERN, and Neutrino Platform at CERN.
+I am currently working on the SBND Experiment at Fermilab and Coherent CAPTAIN-Mills Experiment at the Los Alamos National Laboratory.
+Previously, I worked on E12-14-012 Experiment at Hall A of Jefferson Lab, MicroBooNE Experiment at Fermilab, protoDUNE Experiment at CERN, and have been part of the Neutrino Platform at CERN.

 I am currently also serving as a board member of the Neutrino Scattering Theory Experiment Collaboration (NuSTEC).